FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 A servo motor is a rotary actuator or linear actuator that allows for precise control of angular or linear position.
 The position of a servo motor is set by the width of an electrical pulse, that is, we can use PWM (pulse-width modulation) to set and control the servo motor position.
 You can read [this](https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors/servo-motors) to learn a bit more about how exactly a servo motor works.

 Now that you have a basic idea of what a servo motor is, look into the script `servo_test.py` we provide.
-In line 14, you should see that we have set up the min_pulse and max_pulse corresponding to the servo turning 0 - 180 degree.
+In line 14, you should see that we have set up the min_pulse and max_pulse corresponding to the servo turning 0 - 180 degrees.
 Try running the servo example code now and see what happens:

 ```
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python servo_test.py